The information of high-dimensional time-bin encoded photons: Conclusions

 Another way in which the current work improves on existing works is in the range of errors considered.
 We study systems that suffer from asymmetric losses, dark counts, after-pulsing, dead time and jitter.
 The formalism also works for a general choice of source.
 The results for the case of jitter are of particular interest.
 We have found analytic expressions for the extractable information when we have jitter in addition to losses and dark counts.
 This could be important for optimization of high-dimensional QKD.
 For example, in some experiments, we have freedom in the choice of the time bin width.
 Often, one chooses the width such that it minimizes jitter.
 By using our results, we can more efficiently choose the time-bin width so as to optimize the shared information.

 The results are illustrated by considering at entangled photons generated by a nonlinear crystal that is pumped by a mode-locked laser.
+This source produces a train of pulses that are temporally coherent to one another.
 Two different types of detector were considered, a SPAD and a superconducting nanowire detector.
 The results show that under appropriate conditions, we can chose a frame size so as to extract over 10 shared bits per photon pair.

 One issue we have not considered is how one might actually extract the shared information, {\it i.e.}, reconciliation.
 There has been some work in this area \cite{Kochman,wornell,wornell2}.
 Some of the present authors have developed a reconciliation protocol that is tailored to the case of a mode-locked laser pumping a down-conversion source \cite{kumor}.
 This protocol can treat multi-photon events and can recover some of the frame-to-frame information contained within the photon number uncertainty.
-These results will be presented elsewhere, together with comparisons with the current theory.